-In this this intermediate-level presentation, training participants will have opportunities to further develop and enhance their’ skills in implementing Trauma-Focused Cognitive Behavioral Therapy.
+In this this advanced-level presentation, training participants will have opportunities to further develop and enhance their’ skills in implementing Trauma-Focused Cognitive Behavioral Therapy.
 Using a combination of didactic lecture and experiential exercises (including role plays and small group discussions), training participants will focus on further deepening their clinical proficiencies in conducting the skills of gradual exposure, development of the trauma narrative, conducting cognitive processing of trauma-related distortions, and preparing the child and caregiver for the conjoint session in which the trauma narrative is shared.

 - Describe techniques to help children create and discuss a narrative version of their traumatic experiences